desimira/Burgers/README.md

 # Burgers

-This is API project, it uses local MongoDB database.
+This is API project, it uses local MongoDB database and you need to download and run MongoDB on your computer if you don't have it.

 ## Start the project